Plutora Blog - DevOps, Release Management, Test Environment Management, Value Stream Management

-VSM can be a tremendous tool to help determine how to improve on product delivery that require complex processes.
+VSM can be a tremendous tool to help determine how to improve delivery chains that require complex processes.
 If you have a highly complex process, VSM can be used to create a comprehensive view and understanding of the entire process, or it can be as focused as needed on a segment of the process to address specific objectives.

 It’s important to note that the start and end points of the mapping exercise, known as fenceposts, can differ depending on your goals and objectives.
 You will also find that a single company may have several different value streams.
 Value stream maps can be created for every individual product and service for every type of business.
 However, for the purpose of this discussion and so you can better understand how to apply this in the real world, we will focus on VSM as it relates to feature development for enterprise software solutions utilizing a simplified waterfall methodology.
 We will refer to software features as the “product” being developed in this process.

 Using the example of the mortgage company above, their process flow chart showed 64 different servers with dozens more actual steps in the application process.
-However, this flow chart didn’t show that only a few of those steps actually added value to the application process.
+However, this flowchart didn’t show that only a few of those steps actually added value to the application process.
 This is where VSM has great value.
-It not only mapped the key process steps, but also showed which of those steps actually applied any real value to the mortgage application process.
-This type of chart can be an invaluable tool to enable quality process improvement discussions with other team members and stakeholders.
+It not only mapped the key process steps but also showed which of those steps actually applied any real value to the mortgage application process.
+This type of chart can be an invaluable tool to enable quality process improvement discussions with team members and stakeholders.
 Without it, there’s just no efficient way to convey this information.

 2. Terminology and symbols and what they mean

 With so much information packed into a VSM, it’s no surprise that there are terms and features that may need some explanation.
 However, while we will provide an explanation of some of the standardized VSM features, keep in mind that they may be modified to help achieve specific objectives.
-As such, each VSM may have elements that are unique.
+As such, each VSM may have some elements that are unique.

 To start, each VSM typically has three key sections.
 For example, Figure 1 above shows a simplified VSM for a software development lifecycle.
 Notice the three main colored sections.
 The colors were added to highlight the different sections of a VSM.
 These sections show Information Flow, Product Flow, and a Time Ladder or Lead Time Ladder.

 Time Ladder – The Time Ladder provides a somewhat simplistic visual representation of the value stream timeline.
-The upper portion of the time ladder represents the average amount of time that a feature spends in queue or waiting at each stage or gate in the process.
-The lower portion of the time ladder shows the average amount of time that each feature was actively being worked on, or more specifically, when value is actually being added to the feature/product during that specific stage.
+The upper portion of the time ladder represents the average amount of time that a feature spends in the queue or waiting at each stage or gate in the process.
+The lower portion of the time ladder shows the average amount of time that each feature was actively being worked on, or more specifically when value is actually being added to the feature/product during that specific stage.

-Cycle time (C/T) is the frequency of units/features produced, or the average time between the completed production of one unit/feature to the completed production of the next.
-Using our scenario of feature development for an enterprise software solution, cycle time is the average amount of time it takes from the completion/deployment of one feature request to the completion/deployment of the next.
+Cycle time (C/T) is the frequency of units/features produced or the average time between the completed production of one unit/feature to the completed production of the next.
+Using our scenario of feature development for an enterprise software solution, the cycle time is the average amount of time it takes from the completion/deployment of one feature request to the completion/deployment of the next.

 Setup Time (S/T) is the amount of time needed to prepare for a given step.
 For application to software development, depending on the step, this can indicate the amount of time needed to understand what specifically is being requested or the time needed to configure, spin up or allocate a test environment.